markymawk/BrawlCratePlugins/README.md

 # Installation
 *BrawlCrate v0.37 or newer required.
-Python 3.9.x required.*
+Python 3.9.x or newer required.*
 *Set the Python install path inside Tools > Settings > BrawlAPI tab.*

 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.